Want to see our new menu each week?

 Too busy to cook.
 Wanted to help others.
 Started Cook’s Night Off.

-This story has its beginnings many years ago, when I got home from work late one night, feeling frazzled and tired, I spent a fruitless ten minutes starting into the fridge and the cupboards wondering how to make a dinner that was healthy and delicious, where the only ingredients needed were dried up pasta, half a block of butter, random assorted condiments and some very dubious looking celery.
+This story has its beginnings many years ago, when I got home from work late one night, feeling frazzled and tired, I spent a fruitless ten minutes staring into the fridge and the cupboards wondering how to make a dinner that was healthy and delicious, where the only ingredients needed were dried up pasta, half a block of butter, random assorted condiments and some very dubious looking celery.
 Oh, and of course, beer.
 We were flatting, there was always beer!

 I wisely gave up (you would too, if you’d seen the celery!) and called the local pizza delivery company.
 We would have dialled up better food if we could, but if you wanted home delivery, then the only choices were pizza and maybe, depending on where you lived, a local Indian or Thai restaurant.
 My flatmate didn’t like Thai and the man at local Indian restaurant (who was quite lovely, by the way) had a menu with some very disconcerting spelling choices and I couldn’t order there without dissolving into fits of giggles and making a complete dick of myself.
 So . . pizza it was.

 “Oh”, said the operator.
 “You qualify for a free garlic bread”.

 “Sweet!
 What did we do to get that?”

 “Since you moved in to this address, you’ve bought eighty pizzas from us.”

 “Umm, so what will we get if we get up to a hundred pizzas?”

 “We have a t-shirt for people like you.”